hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 2. **Aging Effectiveness Test**
    - Create high and low priority processes
-   - Verify low priority processes eventually run due to aging
+   - Verify that the low-priority processes eventually run due to aging

 3. **System Call Validation**
    - Test `setpriority()` and `getpriority()` with various inputs
    - Verify error handling for invalid PIDs and priorities

+There is a sample test program test_prio.c, that you can use/modify for testing purposes.

 ### Expected Output Example